apache/airflow/docs/apache-airflow/howto/operator/python.rst

 But still setting up the virtual environment for every execution needs some time.
 For repeated execution you can set the option ``venv_cache_path`` to a file system folder on your worker.
 In this case the virtual environment will be set up once and be re-used.
 If virtual environment caching is used, per unique requirements set different virtual environment subfolders are created in the cache path.
-So depending on your variations in the DAGs in your system setup sufficient disk space is needed.
+So depending on your variations in the Dags in your system setup sufficient disk space is needed.

 Note that no automated cleanup is made and in case of cached mode.
 All worker slots share the same virtual environment but if tasks are scheduled over and over on different workers, it might happen that virtual environment are created on multiple workers individually.
 Also if the worker is started in a Kubernetes POD, a restart